DV-IO/UCI-Project_1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the playbook file(s) to /etc/ansible.
-- Update the _____ file to include...
+- Update the ansible.cfg file to include ELK server host information
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://172.31.3.47:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- _Which file is the playbook?_ filebeat-playbook.yaml and metric-beat.yaml _Where do you copy it?_ Jump Box machine, docker container: /etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine?_ hosts
+- _How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ You must update the respective playbook files to determine which machine will receive which software install.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running?_ http://172.31.3.47:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ sudo docker ps (shows active dockers on a machine) sudo docker container list -a (shows all dockers on the server) sudo docker start (starts docker) sudo docker attach opens connection to docker) sudo systemctl restart docker (stop restart the docker daemon)